yasen-yankov/ios-docs/Xamarin.iOS/getting-started.md

 #### Trial version

-There the Trial version of the UI for Xamarin.iOS wrappers is contained in the Trial package of the UI for Xamarin Cross-Platform product.
+The Trial version of the UI for Xamarin.iOS wrappers is contained within the Trial package of the UI for Xamarin Cross-Platform product (you can find more information on UI for Xamarin Cross-Platform).
 You can download a Trial of UI for Xamarin Cross-Platform at [http://www.telerik.com/download/xamarin-ui](http://www.telerik.com/download/xamarin-ui).

 #### Paid version